A Fresh Take on Outlet Shopping in Japan! Shop, Eat, and Play at THE OUTLETS!

 When at an izakaya, it's typical to order several side dishes, or otsumami, to enjoy while drinking.
 Otsumami dishes are usually from 300 to 800 yen.
 Yakitori (grilled chicken on skewers), fried food, sashimi, and vegetable side dishes like edamame are on a typical izakaya menu.
 Alcoholic beverages will usually cost between 300 and 600 yen.

 Expect to pay 2,000 yen or more for food and drinks at an izakaya.
-Nationwide chains, like Torikizoku offer most of its items for 328 yen each (before tax) and is a very reasonable option for those who want to save some yen.
-Uotami and Shoya are some more common izakaya chains that offer fair prices on drinks and fare.
+Nationwide chains, like Torikizoku offer most of its items for 328 yen each (before tax) and are a very reasonable option for those who want to save some yen.

-Japanese and Western Fast Food Prices
+7. Fast Food Prices in Japan

 Fast food is another option for dining out in Japan.
 Diners can choose from chains like Matsuya offering beef rice bowls, Japanese-meets-western burgers at Mos Burger, and international restaurants like McDonald's and Burger King.
-These restaurants are casual, have international customer-friendly menus, and can cost less than 1,000 yen per meal.

 Picture from Pixta